uqlibrary/technology-training/OpenRefine/openrefine.md

 ### Layout of OpenRefine

 > How is data organised?
-> How do I navigate?
+How do I navigate it?
-> How do I with cells that contain multiple kinds of data?
+> How do I deal with cells that contain multiple kinds of data?

 OpenRefine displays data in a tabular format: rows usually are records, and columns are a type of information.
 You can decide how many rows you want to show at once.